How do you prevent voting manipulation?

 - It feels the wrong way round to penalise honest users because of the actions of a minority

 If you want to have more control over who sees and uses your board, you can:

 - password-protect your board

-- use Single Sign-on to restrict access to your product board so that only authenticated members of your organisation can view and add suggestions
+- use Single Sign-on to restrict access to your feedback board so that only authenticated members of your organisation can view and add suggestions

 How we prevent voting manipulation